Uncle Joe emerges

 1904 - Ex-reds inside-right John Walker won his first cap as a Rangers player, and fourth in total, as Scotland drew 1-1 with Wales in the British International Championships in Dundee.
 Reds inside-left Richard Morris played for the Welsh.

-1956 - Reds reserves keeper Robert Rudham appeared for an Anglo-South African XI as they lost 2-1 to Scotland at Ibrox in an unofficial international in aid of the British Olympic Games Appeal Fund.
+1956 - Reds reserves keeper Doug Rudham appeared for an Anglo-South African XI as they lost 2-1 to Scotland at Ibrox in an unofficial international in aid of the British Olympic Games Appeal Fund.
 Future red Tommy Younger played in goal for the Scots.

 Jones comes to Anfield